 - Collaborative research - when non-Cornell investigators come to Cornell to work on a Cornell study, or conduct a separate aspect of the study (such as data analysis) elsewhere.

 - Multi-site research - when Cornell is one of many participating sites, with each site recruiting and consenting subjects and collecting data.

-An IRB Authorization Agreement is a document permitting one institution's IRB to cede review (the “Relying IRB”) to another institution's IRB (the “IRB of Record”) for a particular study involving human participants.
+An IRB Reliance Agreement is a document permitting one institution's IRB to cede review (the “Relying IRB”) to another institution's IRB (the “IRB of Record”) for a particular study involving human participants.
 In this way, only one IRB reviews and approves human subject research activities for both institutions, avoiding duplicative review and regulatory oversight.

 Cornell University includes both the Ithaca-based campuses (Ithaca, Geneva and Cornell Tech campus) and the Weill Cornell Medicine Campus (“WCM”).
-The campuses operate separate IRBs and maintain separate Federal Wide Assurances (FWAs) with the U.S. Department of Health and Human Services, so an umbrella authorization agreement has been put in place between the IRBs to facilitate the timely, streamlined review of research collaborations spanning the campuses.
+The campuses operate separate IRBs and maintain separate Federal Wide Assurances (FWAs) with the U.S. Department of Health and Human Services, so an umbrella reliance agreement has been put in place between the IRBs to facilitate the timely, streamlined review of research collaborations spanning the campuses.

 It depends.
 If the other institution is collecting data for your project, they would be considered "engaged" in the research under federal regulations, and IRB review will be needed for their role on the project (either by their home IRB or by the Cornell IRB).
 If the other institution is only providing data or access to data that has already been collected, IRB review will not be needed for this aspect of the study.
 Instead, a Data Use Agreement should be entered into, in consultation with OSP.